SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> traj.parameters.f_get('mobiles.ncars', fast_access=True)
     42

+If you don't want to allow this shortcutting through the tree use `f_get(target, shortcuts=False)` or set the trajectory attribute `v_shortcuts=False` to forbid the shortcuts for natural naming and *getitem* access.

-There also exit nice naming shortcuts for already present groups:
+There also exit nice naming shortcuts for already present groups (these are always active and cannot be switched off):

 * `'par'`  is mapped to `'parameters'`, i.e. `traj.parameters` is the same group as `traj.par`